SacramentoCAR ACCIDENT ATTORNEY

 In proving your case, it is essential that your lawyer shows you were following California pedestrian laws, such as using crosswalks and obeying traffic signals.
 Your attorney will also need to combat claims that you did something to lead to the crash, such as walking out in front of a vehicle.

-Because injuries from a pedestrian accident are often severe, you need an attorney who is willing to assist you as you heal.
+Because an injury from a pedestrian accident are often severe, you need an attorney who is willing to assist you as you heal.
 The right attorney should be able to carefully assess your long-term expenses due to the accident to get you a proper judgment.
 At Kreeger Law, we have the compassion and drive to work with you every step of the way.

 Rideshare accidents are another special situation that requires the experience of an attorney who has handled such cases in the past.
 Rideshare services have become quite popular, especially in highly populated areas such as Sacramento.